-Article 1 of the Japan Trademark Law provides that the Law, by means of protecting trademarks, aims to maintain good will bestowed on business entity who uses trademarks and thereby to contribute to the development of the industry as well as the protection of consumers benefit.
-In the meantime, the use of trademark is not a prerequisite for registering trademark under the Law.
+Article 1 of the Japan Trademark Law provides that the Law, by means of protecting trademarks, aims to maintain goodwill bestowed on the business entity who uses trademarks and thereby to contribute to the development of the industry as well as the protection of consumers benefit.
+In the meantime, the use of the trademark is not a prerequisite for registering a trademark under the Law.

-Needless to say, main function of trademark is to be able to distinguish goods and services of the same kind in the market.
-When registered trademark ceases to function as a source indicator for long, it is not worthy of protection any more in light of legislative intent of the Law.
+Needless to say, the main function of a trademark is to be able to distinguish goods and services of the same kind in the market.
+When a registered trademark ceases to function as a source indicator for long, it is not worthy of protection anymore in light of the legislative intent of the Law.

 Accordingly, the Trademark Law establishes that the Japan Patent Office shall, at the request of anyone, interested or non-interested, cancel a trademark registration when without a good cause of non-use, the trademark has not been used in the territory of Japan, by the owner, a licensee or other authorized person, for three consecutive years immediately before the filing date of the petition for non-use cancellation.

 Trademark registration grants its owner the exclusive right to use it.
 But if the trademark is not genuinely and effectively used in the market, the owner can lose this right since the trademark would not be complying with its essential function of identifying a certain good or service in the market.
 In turn, a third party interested in using the trademark can obtain its cancellation and then register it in its favor.
 But the trademark owner must be given at least a three-year period from the registration date to use its trademark in the market.